top of page

 Fill out the form below, and help 'take a stand on our public land.'

-If there are other projects where you can add your time, treasure or talents, please let us know in the Tell Us field below.
+If there are other projects where you can add your time, treasure or talents, please let us know in the Tell Us field below, and leave your phone number so we can give you a call.

 VOLUNTEER LOGIN

-Thank you!
-Your contributions here support ForLosAltos general advocacy efforts, funding neighborhood outreach, communications, and legal resources.
+Your contributions to ForLosAltos help our general advocacy efforts, funding neighborhood outreach, communications, and legal resources for public land efforts and advocacy.

-Donate via GoFundMe by clicking on the DONATE button, or mail a check payable to "FORLosAltos, 171 Main Street, Ste #171, Los Altos, CA 94022.
+Give via GoFundMe by clicking on the GREEN button, or mail a check payable to "FORLosAltos, 171 Main Street, Ste #171, Los Altos, CA 94022.

 Your donation supports